DomGambarini/book_store/README.md

 ![Navigation Bar Image](./test-images/edit-product.png)

-The edit link on the products page opens the edit product page allowing you to amend any products on the site.
+The edit link on the products page directs you to the edit product form allowing superusers to amend any product on the site.

 ![Navigation Bar Image](./test-images/product-detail.png)